Goals for the Cinema and Media Studies Major

 Candidates for Departmental Honors in CAMS complete a senior thesis in two units of independent study/thesis (CAMS 360, CAMS 370) undertaken in the fall and spring of the senior year.
 To be admitted to the thesis program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100 level; the program may petition on her behalf if her GPA in the major is between 3.0 and 3.5.
 See Academic Distinctions.

-For majors in the Studies track, the route to honors is writing a thesis paper and passing an oral examination on the content and argument of the paper.
-A senior thesis engages a topic involving year-long research resulting in a polished paper of 50-100 pages in length, followed by an oral examination on the content and argument of the thesis.
-For a student who has a clear idea of what she wants to investigate, a well-considered plan of research, and a willingness to accept the responsibility of working independently, a senior thesis can be a rewarding experience.
+A senior thesis engages a topic involving year-long research resulting in a polished thesis of 50-100 pages in length, followed by an oral examination on the content and argument of the thesis.
+For a student who has a clear idea of what she wants to investigate, a well-considered plan of research, and willingness to accept the responsibility of working independently, a senior thesis can be a rewarding experience.

-Honors in the Production track is earned by the demonstration of excellence in a self-directed senior thesis project.
-A Production thesis consists of an extended piece or body of visual work produced over two semesters; this work normally involves research, script-writing, and pre-production, production, and post-production phases.
+Students can earn honors for a production project by demonstrating excellence in a self-directed senior thesis project.
+A production thesis consists of an extended piece or body of visual work, produced over two semesters; this work normally involves research, script-writing, and pre-production, production, and post-production phases.
 The final work is accompanied by a paper of 15-20 pages documenting the development of the project, and is exhibited at a public showing at the end of the semester.

 Requirements for the Cinema and Media Studies Minor